 Trips that offer Whitewater Canoeing

 Maine has numerous rivers that offers fun whitewater.
 For the beginner, we’ll instruct you on how to properly handle a canoe in moving water.
 Your confidence will grow as will your desire for future trips with more rapids.
-For the seasoned paddler, we offer numerous trips in Maine and Canada with varying degrees of whitewater.
+We offer numerous trips in Maine and Canada with varying degrees of whitewater.

 Maine Whitewater Canoeing Trips

 Designated as a Canadian Heritage River, the St. Croix flows along the eastern Maine border with New Brunswick.
 Canada offers great wilderness scenery, moderate whitewater (class I-II), maintained campsites, and fishing for small mouth Bass.